dingedrice/Contacts/README.md

 - `getNumContacts(self)`: Returns the number of contacts.
 - `getContact(self, index)`: Returns the contact at the specified index.
+- `getSubContacts(self, indices)`: Returns a new Contacts object with the contacts at the specified indices.
 - `getAtom1Array(self)`: Returns a copy of the array of the first atom indices.
 - `getAtom2Array(self)`: Returns a copy of the array of the second atom indices.
 - `getDistanceArray(self)`: Returns a copy of the array of distances.